TimeDelta/auto-psych-nosology/README.md

 Alignment metrics show complementary strengths.
 Globally, the SBM achieves higher NMI because its many clusters can overfit to the reference labels, but the RGCN-SCAE delivers substantially better Adjusted Rand Index (0.112 vs. 0.016 for HiTOP) while using only ~0.06 % of the cluster count.
-Per-cluster statistics amplify this divide: RGCN-SCAE clusters maintain balanced precision/recall (μF1 ≈0.23, n=8), whereas the SBM’s μF1 collapses below 0.002 because most clusters capture negligible portions of any reference label despite high purity.
+Per-cluster statistics amplify this divide: RGCN-SCAE maintains μ precision/recall of ~0.62/0.18 across its 8 labeled clusters, whereas the SBM’s ~18k clusters have μ precision near 0.99 but μ recall under 0.002, reflecting thousands of tiny, label-specific partitions.
 Enrichment coverage mirrors this picture—62.5 % of RGCN-SCAE clusters that overlap HiTOP are significant after FDR correction, versus <1 % for the SBM.

 These findings reinforce the motivation for a self-compressing encoder: enforcing a modest latent capacity yields interpretable, semantically cohesive partitions that still recover known psychiatric dimensions.
 They also highlight current limitations.
-**Convergence guarantees pending stability test results.**
+All 64 stability bootstraps collapsed to the same two macro-clusters (gate entropy 0.885 bits, effective cluster count ≈1.85, coherence 0.1607 ± 1.2e-5, ARI 0.164/0.022), so training is repeatable but presently over-compresses the latent space, likely due to the low number of bootstrap subgraph samples used for the stability test.
+The log-size weighted coherence of about 0.160 indicates that both macro-clusters retain dense biomarker/treatment lexicons despite bootstrapped resampling.
 Second, global alignments against HiTOP/RDoC remain moderate (NMI ≤0.20), implying that either the knowledge graph encodes additional structure beyond the reference taxonomies or the alignment pipeline still needs feature/domain refinements.
 Third, the enrichment coverage numbers in the results expose that SBM’s seemingly broad label coverage comes from thousands of micro-clusters that together cover only ~0.4 % of RDoC-labeled nodes.
 Finally, both methods rely on deterministic text-derived embeddings; improved biomedical encoders or ontology-augmented attribute sets could further tighten cluster coherence and downstream alignment.
 In sum, the RGCN-SCAE already balances parsimony, semantic coherence, and statistically significant HiTOP/RDoC enrichment far better than the SBM baseline.

-The primary limitation of this study is the quality of the knowledge graph used.
-In the final graph used for partitioning, 11115 nodes out of 59786 total nodes (18.6%) remained that were identified as bing part of some existing nosology due to their removal causing full graph degeneracy.
-This reduces confidence in the method's final metrics' measurement of true structure instead of trivial lexical overlap with HiTOP and RDoC.
-Additionally, the use of only 64 bootstrapped samples instead of the planned 500 due to time constraints severely hinders the reliability of the stability analysis.

 The main limitation of the method itself remains the vast hyperparameter surface for stabilizing training.
 More than fifty continuous or categorical settings govern optimization, sparsity controls, entropy floors, Dirichlet priors, sampling budgets, and checkpoint criteria.